jaro-m/raspeye-server/README.md

 - Preview mode is just sending picture to the client 'live'.
 The function/modes are going to work simultaneously, independently of other modes.

+The code will change a lot, it's just the beginning.